What Is the LLM Context Window?

 How large is the context window for ChatGPT search?

-ChatGPT's search feature (as of 2026) uses a context window of approximately 8,000 tokens for summarization tasks.
+ChatGPT search (as of 2026) uses a context window of approximately 8,000 tokens for summarization tasks.
 However, the exact size varies.
-It's best to assume 4,000 tokens for critical information, and structure content accordingly.
+It’s best to assume 4,000 tokens for critical information, and structure content accordingly.

 Does schema markup help with LLM context window optimization?